Edge densities of drawings of graphs with one forbidden cell: Drawings without 4 0 or 5 0 -Cells

-In this section, we consider the \fivezero-cell.
-In particular, we show that non-homotopic \fivezero-free drawings have only linear edge density.
+In this section, we consider the \fourzero- and \fivezero-cell.
+We start by showing that non-homotopic \fivezero-free drawings have only linear edge density.
 Note that by \cref{con:arbitrary_quadratic_density}, the restriction to non-homotopic drawings is essential.
+This result can also be derived from the proof of a statement on straight-line drawings with crossing angle restrictions~\cite[Theorem 4.2]{dujmovicLargeAngleCrossing2011}.